osrf/gazebo_tutorials/guided_a/tutorial3.md

         git pull https://github.com/osrf/gazebo

 1. Now your local branch is in sync with the official repository.
-Let's build and install Gazebo before making any changes:
+Let's build and install Gazebo-classic before making any changes:

         cd build
         cmake ..
         make -j4
         sudo make install

-1. Check that Gazebo runs fine (it's a good idea to run Gazebo in verbose mode to check if any errors happened):
+1. Check that Gazebo-classic runs fine (it's a good idea to run Gazebo-classic in verbose mode to check if any errors happened):

         gazebo --verbose